inobulles/aqua-zvm/docs/instructions/jmp.md

 Transfers program control to the position denoted by the first operand (`position`) in the instruction stream.

-If `position` is an inexistant position, the jump will be ignored, in which case the program control stays as it was before the jump instruction.

 If `position` is an 8-bit address, the value it points to will be zero-extended to 64 bits before transferring.

 `position` can be a register, an address (8 or 64-bit), or a position index.